-You can buy a Galaxy S10 right now from retailers including Walmart and Best Buy.
-All of the major U.S. carriers — AT&T, Verizon, Sprint and T-Mobile — carry the S10, as do U.S. Cellular and Xfinity Mobile.
+You can buy a Galaxy S10 from all major retailers.
+The big four U.S. carriers — AT&T, Verizon, Sprint and T-Mobile — carry the S10, as do U.S. Cellular and Xfinity Mobile.
 You can also order an unlocked Galaxy S10 online.

 |Front Camera||10-MP dual-pixel (f/1.9)|